BradoBrain/CombineLearning/README.md

   - Debugging

     - .breakpoint - operator that give us to set condition to have the app break during execution.

+    - .breakpointOnError - it pause execution when we g=have any error.

 </details>